symbiotejs/docsite/md/Lifecycle.md

 class MyComponent extends BaseComponent {
   constructor() {
     super();
     // NATIVE: Element constructor.
-Element is not present in DOM structure.
+Element is not present in the DOM structure.
   }

   connectedCallback() {
     // NATIVE: Element connected to the DOM.
-Standards DOM API methods are available.
+Standard DOM API methods are available.
   }

   attributeChangedCallback(attrName, oldValue, newValue) {